While the year of income for tax purposes is the calendar year, an entity may apply to use its own accounting period rather than the calendar year.

 A statement of estimated tax payable, which contains an estimate of the chargeable income and the tax payable thereon, is due for submission within three months from the beginning of the accounting period.
 A final tax return must be furnished within six months from the end of the accounting period.

-WHT returns must be submitted every half year.
-The due date for filing the WHT return is 30 days after each six-month calendar period (e.g. the January to June return is due by 30 July).
+WHT returns must be submitted every month.
+The due date for filing the WHT return is the seventh day of the month following the month to which the tax relates.

 Payment of tax

 Instalment tax is payable in four equal instalments not later than three months, six months, nine months, and 12 months from the beginning of the accounting period.
 Final tax is payable on the date on which the final return is due for submission, namely six months after the end of the accounting period.

 WHT is due seven days after the month of deduction.

 A late filing penalty applies monthly at an amount equal to the higher of (i) TZS 225,000 or (ii) 2.5% applied to unpaid tax.
 If estimated tax is significantly underestimated, a penalty may also apply.

 Interest on late payment is charged at the Bank of Tanzania discount rate.